dramforever/droid-nixos/doc/install.md

 $ sudo touch /etc/NIXOS_LUSTRATE
 ```

+**Warning**: From this step onwards, the Debian installation will not be recoverable.
+If anything goes wrong you may have to turn go to developer settings and turn it off and back on to reset the app.

 Edit `/boot/grub/grub.cfg` to replace the `linux` and `initrd` lines in the default boot entry.
 For convenience, the `gengrub.sh` file generates the two lines based on the `result` symlink.

 ```